kalyaniuniversity/covidindia/README.md

      #graph of 1st n data of any selected state ,if state not mentioned all together state count will be shown
      covdata -g head -r 15 -D y -s wb --options graph   #plots 1st 15 days daily counts for west bengal covdata -g head -r 15 -D n -s wb --options graph   #plots 1st 15 days cumulative counts for west bengal

+     #get a daily or cumulative graph between two dates for any states
+     covdata -g graph_by_date -d 25/3/2020-4/4/2020 -D y -s mh --options graph

+     #if state is not mentioned graph is shown for all states together
+     covdata -g graph_by_date -d 25/3/2020-4/4/2020 -D y --options graph

      #similarly -g tail will work same and please use state code.Terminal feature demonstrates some methods only that are written in --options flag(type 'covdata -h' to see options). -H -T and --save flag can be used for every method that returns a dataframe not a graph.